pospisilboh/Memgraph/Forename/ForenameServer/README.md

       MG_USERNAME: ***@***.com
 ```

-Description how to deploy our Python Flask application server on the local.
+Description how to run our Python Flask application server on the local.

 ```
 docker-compose build